 Simple list—Use commas to separate each item, except the last one.

-– A string of words connected by and—”The fabric was in four colors: red and blue and green and yellow.”
-To avoid the repeating and so many times, especially in a long list, a comma replaces each conjunction (and).
-This yields: “The fabric was in four colors: red, blue, green and yellow.”
+A string of words connected by and—The fabric was in four colors: red and blue and green and yellow.
+To avoid repeating and so many times, especially in a long list, a comma replaces each conjunction (and).
+This yields: The fabric was in four colors: red, blue, green and yellow.
 However, there are occasions when the last two words might, themselves, be conjoined as a single term.
 To avoid possible confusion, common formal practice places a (redundant) comma before the conjunction and.
-Thus, the sentence would be written as: “The fabric was in four colors: red, blue, green, and yellow.”
-(If read literally, this would be: “The fabric was in four colors: red and blue and green and and yellow.”)
+Thus, the sentence would be written as: The fabric was in four colors: red, blue, green, and yellow.
+(If read literally, this would be: The fabric was in four colors: red and blue and green and and yellow.)

-List of multiple-word phrases—For clarity, use a comma before the last conjunction (eg, New York City, Philadelphia, Chicago, and/or San Francisco)
+List of multiple-word phrases—For clarity, use a comma before the last conjunction (e.g., New York City, Philadelphia, Chicago, and/or San Francisco.)

-A corollary of this rule is that a comma should be placed both before and after the state name in a sentence (eg, I lived in Baton Rouge, Louisiana, for three years).
-This is true even if an abbreviated form of the state name is used (eg, I lived in Baton Rouge, LA, for three years).
+A corollary of this rule is that a comma should be placed both before and after the state name in a sentence (e.g., I lived in Baton Rouge, Louisiana, for three years).
+This is true even if an abbreviated form of the state name is used (e.g., I lived in Baton Rouge, LA, for three years).

-The same rule applies to dates (eg, I moved to Los Angeles on June 23, 1996, soon after I graduated).
+The same rule applies to dates (e.g., I moved to Los Angeles on June 23, 1996, soon after I graduated).
 Notice that both sides of the year have a comma.
 However, there should be no comma when the following date forms are used: 23 June 1996 or June 1996.

-Before-and-after commas should also be used in direct address (eg, “You know, Mary, you should be more careful.”).
-Likewise with titles (eg, Robert Smith, PhD, was the guest speaker)
+Before-and-after commas should also be used in direct address (e.g., “You know, Mary, you should be more careful.”).
+Likewise with titles (e.g., Robert Smith, PhD, was the guest speaker)

 Commas to separate independent phrases or thoughts

-Use a comma to isolate separate or independent phrases or thoughts (like mini-sentences) within a sentence.
-These are often indicated by the use of a conjunction (words like and, or, nor, but, yet, so, for).
+Use a comma to isolate independent phrases or thoughts (like mini-sentences) within a sentence.
+These are often indicated by the use of a conjunction (e.g., and, or, nor, but, yet, so, for).
 Be careful here.
 The following sentence [modified to protect the writer’s copyright] is an example: They saw the airplane and they ducked.
-The word and makes one think ahead that there’s a list coming (eg, They saw the airplane and the helicopter), but in this case, what’s coming is another thought (they ducked).
+The word and makes one think ahead that there’s a list coming (e.g., They saw the airplane and the helicopter), but in this case, what’s coming is another thought (they ducked).
 These two thoughts should be separated by a comma ([First] they saw the airplane, and [then] they ducked).
 Other examples: I like gardening, and I also enjoy playing golf.
 She got off work early, so she decided to take a short hike.

-This applies to introductory phrases (ie, before the main thought of the sentence).
-The simple rule is: Use a comma between the introductory phrase and the main clause if it refers to a
+This applies to introductory phrases (i.e., before the main thought of the sentence).
+The simple rule is: Use a comma between the introductory phrase and the main clause if it refers to a:

-- cause/purpose/reason/result (eg, because, in as much as, in order (to, that), in so far as, since)
+- cause/purpose/reason/result (e.g., because, in as much as, in order (to, that), in so far as, since)

-- concession/comparison/manner (eg, although, as/even (though), just as, though, while)
+- concession/comparison/manner (e.g., although, as/even (though), just as, though, while)

-- condition (eg, as/even if, if, unless, whether)
+- condition (e.g., as/even if, if, unless, whether)

-- place (eg, where, wherever) or
+- place (e.g., where, wherever)

-- time (eg, after, as (far/soon/long) as), before, now that, once, since, until, when, whenever, while).
+- time (e.g., after, as (far/soon/long) as), before, now that, once, since, until, when, whenever, while)

 To win the game, the team put out exceptional effort.

 When the independent phrase is in the middle or end of the sentence, there are two conditions:

 Our people, being a minority of the voters, never seem to put a candidate of our choice into office.

 Comma to introduce a quote

-Use a comma (or a colon) to introduce a quote (eg, When asked about the weather, Jane always said, “Whatever,” and people knew not to push further).
+Use a comma (or a colon) to introduce a quote (e.g., When asked about the weather, Jane always said, “Whatever,” and people knew not to push further).
 Notice that the comma (or a period) goes inside the quotation mark.
 This is usually true.
-The only exception might be when quotation marks surround a phrase (eg, He preferred the phrase “Get ahead”, rather than the phrase “Go for it”.).
+The only exception might be when quotation marks surround a phrase (e.g., He preferred the phrase “Get ahead”, rather than the phrase “Go for it”.).
 However, it would be just as correct to write this as He preferred the phrase “Get ahead,” rather than the phrase “Go for it.”

 Commas in all other situations